 The Foundation’s ophthalmology trainees and clinicians routinely record cataract visual acuity outcomes and surgical complications, which are then monitored against international standards.
 This routine monitoring helps surgeons identify trends in their results over time, increase self-awareness of causes of poor outcomes and address these causes to improve outcomes.
 It also allows The Foundation to monitor the real effect of the surgeries performed on the lives of the patients, and ensure The Foundation’s programmes continue to achieve first-class eye care in the Pacific.

 An independent assessment of cataract surgery outcomes at three months and 12 months post operation was undertaken at the Pacific Eye Institute in Fiji in 2015.
-The results demonstrate that small incision cataract surgery provided at the Pacific Eye Institute is effective, exceeding the World Health Organisation’s benchmark standard for cataract surgery outcomes (Bhikoo et al., 2017).
+The results demonstrate that small incision cataract surgery provided at the Pacific Eye Institute is effective, exceeding the World Health Organization’s benchmark standard for cataract surgery outcomes (Bhikoo et al., 2017).

 Below is a summary of the prospective study.
 You can access the full articles, including details on surgical outcomes, in The Royal Australian and New Zealand College of Ophthalmologists’ journal, Experimental and Clinical Ophthalmology.